-Our analysis of the sample determined a gap in the consideration of culture for applicants who are part of the kinship network of Aboriginal children and Torres Strait Islander children.
-The lack of substantial reference to culture in the relevant sample assessments suggests that the system may not adequately acknowledge the importance of family and cultural connections as protective factors for Aboriginal and Torres Strait Islander children.
+Our analysis of the sample determined a significant gap in the consideration of culture, particularly for applicants who are part of the kinship network of Aboriginal and Torres Strait Islander children.
+While Blue Card Services has made efforts to apply a cultural lens to the assessment process, there is limited evidence of the actual impact of these initiatives on assessments.
+The lack of substantial reference to culture in the assessments suggests that the system may not adequately acknowledge the importance of family and cultural connections as protective factors for Aboriginal and Torres Strait Islander children.
 This omission raises concerns about the potential disproportionate impact of the Blue Card assessment process on the lives of Aboriginal and Torres Strait Islander children, their families and kin.

-3.6 Evidence used to determine the versions of events
+Evidence used to determine the versions of events 3.6